samrandria/CV/README.md

 In the Source Data folder, you can find examples of typical (academia!) code, here mainly used to load, clean, process, and visualise experiment data.
 I use Jupyter notebooks for their transparency, reproducibility and ease of visualising.
-`pandas` was used for data manipulation while `matplotlib` and `seaborn` are used for the visualisation.
+`pandas` was used for data handling while `matplotlib` and `seaborn` are used for the visualisation.

 # Supervision